-Neither Reed Johnson nor his parents knew it, but as a child, he displayed the personality traits common to successful chefs: he was bright, inquisitive, easily bored and fond of food.
-Johnson was the boy who disassembled toys to learn how they worked, and reassembled some as hybrids using different parts he thought would improve them.
+Neither Reed Johnson nor his parents knew it, but as a child, he displayed the personality traits common to successful chefs.
+He was bright, inquisitive, easily bored, and fond of food.
+Johnson was the boy who disassembled toys to learn how they worked and reassembled some as hybrids using different parts.
 His curiosity met its match when he destroyed a pricey Teddy Ruxpin toy bear to see how its eyes moved.

 “I didn’t know how the cassette tape made the eyes move, so I took it apart,” says Johnson, chef at Wiltshire at the Speed, a café and events venue at the Speed Museum in Louisville, Ky.
 “I beat the eyeballs out of it just to see how they worked.”